8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-five-type-portfolio/content.md

 Standard bookkeeping definitions apply when it comes to characteristics for things we’d say are of this type, specifically:

 1. A negative or neutral real rate of return.
-2. Interest rates are in terms of [.Annual Percentage Rate](APR) and indicate excess money given to someone else.

 When we say "real rate of return," we talk about a percentage rate less inflation.
 Typically finance folks don’t apply real rate of return to liabilities.
 If I lend you money and you pay me back over time.
 For you, it’s a liability.
 For me, it’s an asset.